Factoria-F5-Git/continuous-delivery-playground/docs/05-deploying-to-an-environment.md

         run: vercel --prod --token=${{ secrets.VERCEL_TOKEN }}
 ```

+In the previous step we first install vercel in the server to be able to use the vercel commands and then we deploy the latest version of te project to Vercel.
+Important to note that for the deployment we are setting the current directory (a.k.a. working-directory) as `.` instead of the default `modern-web-app`.
+That's because we locally deployed the application from that level, and not the root of the project.

 ## Useful Theory

 [What are the differences between continuous integration vs. delivery vs. deployment?](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)